Standing engagement

 Two ways to begin.
 Both lead to the same system.

-You completed the Stack Bootcamp.
-Your inventory is built, context captured, first decisions recorded.
-Intelligence keeps it current and compounds what you started.
+You completed a Decision Review.
+Your inventory is built, context captured, first briefs delivered.
+Coverage keeps it current.

 • Inventory already grounded